Here’s what Fire & Security professionals need to know to achieve the best success with their B2B prospecting.

 Ideal Buyer Profile and Buyer Personas

-For example, the Lollipop ideal buyer profile will be manufacturing/engineering/security systems companies with 11-50 employees who turn over in excess of £1m each year.
+For example, the Lollipop ideal buyer profile will be Fire & Security systems companies with 11-50 employees who turn over in excess of £1m each year.

-From that ideal buyer profile, we have a list of likely businesses.
+From that ideal buyer profile, we have created a list of likely businesses.

-We have developed a buyer persona for manufacturing, for engineering and for security systems companies based on the job roles who are most likely to be involved with the decision to use our services.
-Usually this is an MD or Sales Director.
+We have also developed a buyer persona for those Fire & Security systems companies.
+This is based on the job roles who are most likely to be involved with the decision to purchase our services.
+Usually this is an MD, Director, Sales Director or Sales Manager.

-strangers (people who don’t know about Lollipop yet) who match the buyer persona from our ideal buyer profile AND who are active in their buying journey.
+strangers (people who don’t know about Lollipop yet) who match the buyer persona from our ideal buyer profile.

 Making A List… of Ideal Buyers

-To identify the best ideal buyer profiles for your business, think about who your current best customers are.
-What type of business do you find it easiest to work with, who needs your product or service the most and, most importantly, Show Me The Money!!!
+So how do you identify the best ideal buyer profiles for your business?
+Think about who your current best customers are.
+What type of business do you find it easiest to work with?
+Who needs your product or service the most?
+And, most importantly, Show Me The Money!!!
 There’s little point in choosing an industry type that won’t help you to achieve your business growth goals.

 Who’s Your Buyer Persona?

-Manufacturers and engineers are usually looking for procurement personnel or design engineers, whilst security systems installers will be trying to identify the MDs, directors or owners of physical businesses in their area.
-These individuals will be in need of fire and security protection for their business but may also need advice for their personal residence.
+Fire & Security systems installers will be trying to identify the MDs, directors or owners of physical businesses in their area.
+These individuals will be in need of fire and security protection for their premises.
+But they may also need advice for their personal residence.

-It needs to be strategic, efficient and effective if you want to stand any chance of achieving your business goals of increased turnover.
-You need to get more new customers.
+Your sales process needs to be strategic, efficient and effective if you want to get more new Fire & Security customers.